 - In medieval folklore, it was held that an absolutely perfect ruby would glow from within, like a red-hot coal.

 - Gesta Danorum, book VIII: When Thorkill, on his voyage to Utgard-Loki, goes to explore an unknown shore in a region of eternal darkness, he fixes a gleaming jewel to the mast of his ship to mark the way back.

 - In The Adventure of the Blue Carbuncle, the titular gemstone is described as "a brilliantly scintillating blue stone, rather smaller than a bean in size, but of such purity and radiance that it twinkled like an electric point".

-- In The Silmarillion, the three Silmaril gems were made from the light of magic trees, causing the gems to glow perpetually.
+- In The Silmarillion, the three Silmaril gems were made from the light of the two towering tress that used to light the world before the time of the moon and sun, causing the gems to glow perpetually.
 The light is so pure that the gems burn any evil being that touches them.
 One of the gems was eventually made into a star.